Hans Lollik Islands: Benthic features

 The area between Hans Lollik and Little Hans Lollik is relatively shallow and is primarily a hard bottom with scattered large patches of sand and cobble.
 Currents flowing between the two islands are generally to the west, and are often quite swift.
 The shallows along the shores of both islands are colonized by head corals, Diploria strigosa, D. clivosa, Siderastrea siderea, D. labyrinthiformis, Colpophyllia natans, Porites astreoides, Montastraea annularis, M. cavernosa and Dendrogyra cylindrus.
 There are scattered elkhorn coral Acropora palmata, and staghorn coral A. cervicornis.
 In the shallower areas, less than 10 ft (3 m) most of the Acropora is alive, while deeper there are numerous skeletons of these once massive spreading corals.
 There are also some very large remnants of Porites porites colonies that lie between the two islands.
 Some of these mounds are 10 to 12 ft (3 to 4 m) in height and width.
 Agarcia, Millepora, P. porites, and a variety of sponge species have colonize the dead coral of these mounds.
 The entire area is destiny colonized by soft coral species and sea plumes, fans feathers are scattered throughout.
 To the southwest there is a sandy beach, and the sand extends offshore into the benthic environment.
 Within this sandy area there are emergent areas of rock that have become colonized by corals (Siderastrea and Diploria) and algae.
-Further offshore there is shallow reef area that is highly impacted by the on coming waves.
+Further offshore there is shallow reef area affected by waves.
 The reef area supports of variety of soft and hard coral colonization.
 Along the western side of the island and along the northwestern tip the shoreline is rocky, and the rock extends below the sea.
 There are large boulders and slabs of rock that lie just below the waters surface along the shore.
 A diverse community of corals and sponges colonizes this rock substrate that rapidly drops to a depth of 20 to 25 ft (6 to 8 m).
 Head corals (Diploria strigosa, D. clivosa, Sidereastrea siderea, D. labyrinthiformis, Colpophyllia natans, Porites astreoides, Montastrea annularis, M. cavernosa and Dendrogyra cylindrus), branching corals (Acropora palmate, A cervicornis, Porites porites), and fire corals (Millepora spp.) are common within this area.

 Cetaceans and other marine species

 The most common cetacean species to move through the waters of the greater Hans Lollik area include bottlenose dolphins ('Tursiops truncatus) and humpback whales (Megaptera novaeangliae).
 Some pilot whales (Globicephala melaena) may also occur in the area.
 The presence of humpback whales is seasonal, with peak migrations occurring during January through March.
 In addition to reef fish, schooling fish have been evaluated in the area around GHL and Litte Hans Lollik.
 Fish abundance is greatest in the offshore area of the east coast fringing reef and in the deep-water areas off the northwest corner of GHL.
-Three sea turtle species occur around the island, the hawksbill turtle, green turtle, and leatherback turtle..
+Three sea turtle species occur around the island: the hawksbill turtle, green turtle, and leatherback turtle..